drittesmoskaubrot/MQTTAndroid/README.md

 ```

 Thats all really the compilation should start immediately wait until it finishes!
-the binary can be found now in output and all corresponding share objects are in
+the binary can be found now in output and all corresponding shared object files are in
 lib/ and thats all folks!